-Video game development is big business.
+Video game development is a big business.
 The industry was worth $138 billion as of the end of 2018 and continues to grow in 2019.
-Globally, children are spending hours playing the famous video games, such as Fortnite Battle Royale, League of Legends and CS:GO.
-Parents even hire private tutors so that their children can get good at defeating opponents in virtual battles.
+Globally, children are spending hours playing the famous video games, such as Fortnite Battle Royale, League of Legends and CS

 The debate is not one about the popularity of video games, though, but whether this highly-engaging piece of entertainment can teach your children something useful.
 The answer is not black and white.
 Some believe that there is immense virtue to teach through video games whereas others argue to the opposite.